 - Remove the neck and giblet pouch from the turkey's cavity.

 - This part is messy, so get ready.
-You are going to rub the paste under the skin, but you don't want the skin to break, so be gentle.
+You are going to rub the marinade under the skin, but you don't want the skin to break, so be gentle.

 - Find the area of the turkey, where the neck and breast meet, aka near where you just removed the giblet pouch.